-The information below applies to first year students, transfer students and graduate students.
-If you have a previous conduct issues in high school or another university or a criminal history, you MUST answer yes to the appropriate question on the UF Application.
+If you have a previous conduct incident in high school, another institution, or a criminal history, you MUST answer “yes” to the appropriate question on the UF application.

 If you don’t provide enough information on your application about your previous conduct you will likely be sent a letter asking for more information regarding your previous conduct.
-Most often we will ask for a copy of all court documents and police reports, or school or university records related to the incident.
+Most often we will ask for a copy of all official court documents, police reports, and/or school institutional records related to the incident.
 Until we have all of these materials, your application is considered incomplete and will not be processed.
 Once we have these documents it typically takes about a week to process in Student Conduct and Conflict Resolution before it is sent back to admissions for a review in the regular admissions process if it is cleared.

 For UF students who have not attempted any classes for two consecutive semesters, regardless of the reason, you will be required to re-apply to the University.
-Prior to re-applying you must make sure all UF holds and overlays are removed for your reapplication to be considered.
+Prior to re-applying, you must make sure all UF holds and overlays are removed from your reapplication to be considered.